The Science Behind Why Your Body Loves Cold-Weather Running

 - Head 2 Toe Osteopathy

 When most people think of running, they picture warm mornings, bright sunshine, and ideal temperatures.
-But ask seasoned runners about their favourite conditions, and many will tell you the truth: cold mornings are secretly the body’s best friend.
+However, seasoned runners often reveal a different truth: cold mornings are secretly the body’s best friend.
 Far from being a punishment, running in chilly weather taps into natural biological advantages that make the experience surprisingly powerful.

 1. Your Body Regulates Heat More Efficiently

 Running generates heat—a lot of it.
 On warm or humid days, your body works overtime to cool you down through sweating and increased blood flow to the skin.
-In cold temperatures, the environment does some of the cooling work for you.
+In cold temperatures, the environment assists with cooling.

 What that means: